64bit/async-openai/async-openai/MIDDLEWARE.md

 ## Use a Custom Service

 You can replace `ReqwestService` entirely.
-This is useful for logging, metrics, tests, mocks, alternate transports, or policy layers that want to inspect the generated request before sending it.
+This is useful for routing, logging, metrics, tests, mocks, etc.

 ```rust
 use async_openai::{Client, config::OpenAIConfig, error::OpenAIError};